-ERC High-level aim: Strengthen partnerships with East Renfrewshire Culture and Leisure, local businesses and other key stakeholders to increase both the use and awareness of the Gaelic language in the Council area.
+Strengthen partnerships with East Renfrewshire Culture and Leisure, local businesses and other key stakeholders to increase both the use and awareness of the Gaelic language in the Council area.

 Desired Outcome Current Practice Actions Required Target Date Responsibility Residents are aware of and supported to use the Gaelic language in a range of settings throughout the authority.
 We have an established a Gaelic Language Working Group, with officer representation from across Council departments and Increase the use and awareness of existing Gaelic resources in libraries.
-Year 1 onwards All services the Trust, to work in partnership to develop this Explore opportunities for the GME school to work in Year 1 onwards Education plan and the implementation of the Gaelic Language Plan. collaboration with East Renfrewshire Culture and Leisure Raise awareness among businesses and tourism/hospitality providers, of the economic benefits of using Gaelic, recognising that Gaelic and its associated culture has something unique and engaging to offer visitors.
-Year 1 onwards Environment Continue to meet as a Gaelic Language steering group and expand membership to ensure commitments of this plan are being delivered and there is a strategic approach to increasing the use of the language in the authority.
-Ongoing All services
+Yearly throughout this edition East Renfrewshire Culture and Leisure • the Trust, to work in partnership to develop this edition and the implementation of the Gaelic Language Plan.
+Further develop collaboration between East Renfrewshire Culture and Leisure and GME provision to offer community Yearly throughout this edition Environment opportunities such as Gaelic Bookbug, after school clubs (Active Schools), etc. Yearly throughout this edition Raise awareness among businesses and tourism/hospitality providers, of the economic benefits of using Gaelic, recognising that Gaelic and its associated culture has something unique and engaging to offer visitors.
+All Services Continue to meet as a Gaelic Language steering group and expand membership to ensure commitments of this editionare being delivered and there is a strategic approach to increasing the use of the language in the authority.